alias454/YATSEE/README.md

   - **Shell:** Bash
   - **Python:** 3.8 or newer

+Additional testing was performed on Apple Silicon (macOS):
+  - **Model:** Mac Mini (M4 Base)
+  - **CPU:** Apple M4 (10 cores / 4 performance cores, up to 120GB/s memory bandwidth)
+  - **RAM:** 16 GB
+  - **Storage:** NVMe SSD
+  - **OS:** macOS Sonoma / Sequoia
+  - **Shell:** ZSH
+  - **Python:** 3.9 or newer

-GPU acceleration was enabled for Whisper / faster-whisper using CUDA 12.8 and NVIDIA driver 570.144.
+GPU acceleration was enabled for Whisper / faster-whisper using CUDA 12.8 and NVIDIA driver 570.144 on Linux.
+However, faster whisper has limited/no support for mps.

+Note: Audio transcription was much slower on the MAC than on Linux. it's doable but it's much slower.

 Note: The pipeline works on CPU-only systems without a GPU.
-However, transcription (especially with Whisper or faster-whisper) will be much slower compared to systems with CUDA-enabled GPU acceleration.
+However, transcription (especially with Whisper or faster-whisper) will be much slower compared to systems with CUDA-enabled GPU acceleration or MPS.

-> ⚠️ Not tested on `macOS` or `Windows`.
-Use at your own risk on those platforms.
+> ⚠️ Not test on Windows.
+Use at your own risk on `Windows` platforms.

 ---